A Doubly Robust Framework for Addressing Outcome-Dependent Selection Bias in Multi-Cohort EHR Studies: Discussion

 \textbf{Limitations of Existing Methods:} Individual-level methods like JPL and JSR struggle with misspecified selection models, while JPS and JCL are always restricted by the limited availability of summary data from external probability sample/target population.
 JPS fails when exact joint distributions for numerous selection variables cannot be obtained.
 JCL finds it challenging to specify selection models accurately using only summary statistics on the marginal distribution of the selection variables.\\

 \textbf{Advantages of JAIPW:} JAIPW consistently estimates disease model parameters despite all selection models being misspecified if the auxiliary score model is correct.
-Simulations highlight JAIPW’s effectiveness in handling interaction terms in the functional relations between selection variables.
 Applying JAIPW to the MGI data on cancer and biological sex demonstrates its superiority over traditional IPW methods in cases with potential selection model inaccuracies.
 In applying the JAIPW method to the cancer-PRS association, we found that the method remains effective even when PRS data is unavailable in the external probability dataset.\\

-\textbf{Limitations of the JAIPW method:} JAIPW's efficiency diminishes when crucial selection variables are missing, compromising the method’s ability to adjust for selection bias fully.
-If key variables influencing study inclusion are absent, the assumption of conditional independence between the common variable \(\boldsymbol{Z}_{1\cap}\) and the selection mechanism \(S\) given \(\boldsymbol{X}\) fails.
-Methods to assess and quantify bias, such as those by \citet{west2021assessing} could be explored when facing missing selection variables.\\
+\textbf{Limitations of the JAIPW method:} JAIPW's efficiency diminishes when crucial selection variables are missing, compromising the method’s ability to adjust for selection bias fully as observed in the case of MIPACT.
+If key variables influencing selection are absent, the Condition C3 of conditional independence between \(\boldsymbol{Z}_{1\cap}\) and \(S^{\text{mult}}\) given \(\boldsymbol{X}^{\text{mult}}\) fails.
+Methods to assess and quantify bias, such as those by \citet{west2021assessing} and \citet{neuhaus1999bias}, could be explored when facing missing selection variables.\\